- Home

 Since January 2021, UK nationals are non-EU nationals, so in a stroke of irony they benefit from the three-month rule.

-As a result of the law, there are substantial variations in practice at a local level; many local health authorities still impose a five-year residence requirement, although we hear of many instances where this does not occur.
+As a result of the law, there are substantial variations in practice at a local level; some local health authorities still impose a five-year residence requirement for EEA residents, although we hear of many instances where this does not occur.
+If you are refused due to the 5-year rule, you should challenge it.

 We suspect that the differences in the treatment of cases often occurs due to an examination of resources of the applicant(s), with some being rejected on the grounds that they may be considered to be a burden on the social security system.